deirdreobyrne/LunarPhase/README.md

 ![Solex settings](img/solex.png)

-I ended up with two CSV files - one each for the sun and moon - containing Julian date, right ascension, declination, and distance data.
+After some *vim* magic I ended up with two CSV files - one each for the sun and moon - containing Julian date, right ascension, declination, and distance data.

 The next step was to import that data into [GNU Octave](https://octave.org/index.html) and convert it into a lunar phase dataset.